 The 41st annual North Jersey Auto Show took place on May 19, 2019 at Bergen Community College.
-We had well over 400 cars (our best guess is around 440, total), along with so many vendors selling car parts, clothing, collectibles, memorabilia, and food that we ran out of space, even after designating an overflow area.
+We had around 440 cars, along with so many vendors selling car parts, clothing, collectibles, memorabilia, and food that we ran out of space, even after designating an overflow area.

 This year was the first time since leaving Upper Saddle River that we were able to do a “trophy parade,” where spectators got to watch people drive across the show field to pick up their trophies, in the cars that merited the awards.
 (It was also the first time at BCC that we separated the show field into classes.)

 Selected cars and their owners gather before lining up for the parade

 Lining up: around forty cars, one at a time

 Proceeds benefit local charities and keep the show going.
 For this year, we gave $1,000 each to:

 - National Foundation for Animal Rescue (NFFAR - Saddle River), cat rescue